Customer acquisition vs customer retention: Basic facts

 This CRR is in itself a good rate, soaring above the highest average CRR scored by any industry globally as revealed by a Statista survey for 2018.
 Yes, the average customer retention rate is different for different industries, which can both be a relief or a challenge for you, depending on the industry your business falls under.

-The retention metrics that should be on your radar
+The retention metrics that should be under your radar

-In your efforts to boost the customer retention rate for your business, there are basically three key metrics that’ll help you measure your performance, and that’s what should be on your radar.
+In your efforts to boost the customer retention rate for your business, there are basically three key metrics that’ll help you measure your performance, and that’s what should be under your radar.

 a) Customer purchase ratio - Take the number of unique customers that you have in your total customer base, divide them by the purchases made during a given period (let’s say 12 months) and you have your customer purchase ratio.
 Here’s the formula: total orders / total unique customers = customer purchase ratio